 Maintain and update, on at least a biennial basis, a six-year capital financing program for capital facilities that identifies projects, outlines schedules, and designates realistic funding and sources for all county capital projects.

-Thurston County's annual capital budget and six-year transportation program required under RCW 36.81.121 will be fully consistent with the intent and substance of this Capital Facilities chapter, six-year financing program (CIP) and the Transportation Chapter of this Comprehensive Plan.
+Thurston County's annual capital budget and six-year Transportation Improvement Program required under RCW 36.81.121 will be fully consistent with the intent and substance of this Capital Facilities Chapter, six-year financing program (CIP) and the Transportation Chapter of this Comprehensive Plan.

-The year in which a project is carried out, or the exact amounts of expenditures by year for individual facilities may vary from that stated in the Comprehensive Plan due to:
+The year in which a project is carried out, or the exact amounts of expenditures by year for individual facilities may vary from what is stated in the Comprehensive Plan due to:

 Unanticipated revenues or revenues that become available to the county with conditions about when they may be used, or